 “I don’t think we need catering on a steady basis.
 Does invitation only wine tasting meet this goal?
 No,” Pottgen said.

-Pottgen said there are many times she has difficulty pulling out of her driveway due to heavy traffic, and has concerns that Watsons events 6:00pm start time coincides with rush hour.
+Pottgen said there are many times she has difficulty pulling out of her driveway due to heavy traffic, and has concerns that Watsons events proposes a 6:00pm start time that coincides with rush hour.

 “Enforcement.
 Without that, you got nothing,” Siegrun Pottgen, Glenville Street neighbor, Co-Chair of the Glenville Preservation Association and State Marshal for Fairfield County